gattimarco27-dot/First-assignment-for-CMPEDA/README.md

-# First-assignment-for-CMPEDA
+# First-assignment-for-CMEPDA
-The first assignment for CMPEDA about finding the relative frequencies of letters in public available book in txt format
+The first assignment for CMEPDA about finding the relative frequencies of letters in public available book in txt format